enricomors/radixdlt-js-server-example/README.md

 See the list of transactions `http://localhost:3000/transfers`

 ### Edit
-This example doesn't work.
-It is necessary to change line 67 in RadixKeyPair.js to:
+This example doesn't work. @methk solved this by line 67 in RadixKeyPair.js to:
 ```return bs58_1.default.encode(Buffer.from(addressBytes));```